mediocretes/aws-sdk-slides/aws.markdown

 =========================

 - (Almost) The only documentation for aws-sdk is the source code
+  - http://docs.amazonwebservices.com/AWSRubySDK/latest/ was terrible, is actually pretty useful now
+  - The forums will cause cancer
+  - You can always look at the source
 - They love to rebase
 - It is very raw, like EC2 (but powerful, like EC2)